herlo/ssh-gpg-smartcard-config/YubiKey_NEO.rst

-ssh-gpg-smartcard-config for yubikey-neo
+ssh-gpg-smartcard-config for YubiKey 4 and YubiKey NEO
 ========================================

 This document covers the procedure for configurating a YubiKey as a GPG smartcard for SSH authentication, it also covers setting the correct serial number on the card.
 The benefit is a good model for `two-factor authentication <http://en.wikipedia.org/wiki/Two-factor_authentication>`_, something you have and something you know.
 In this example, there is a token and a passphrase.

-The `YubiKey Neo <https://www.yubico.com/products/yubikey-hardware/yubikey-neo>`_ is used here.
-Other yubikeys will not work, as they do not support the applet functionality.
+The `YubiKey 4 or YubiKey 4 Nano <https://www.yubico.com/products/yubikey-hardware/yubikey4>` or `YubiKey Neo <https://www.yubico.com/products/yubikey-hardware/yubikey-neo>`_ are used here.
+Other YubiKeys will not work, as they do not support the applet functionality.

 Examples below are using a Fedora 22 x86_64 and Ubuntu 15.04 x86_64 fresh install.
 There are other tutorials for other operating systems and keys available online.
 See the CREDITS section below for alternate tutorials, examples, etc.